Our school is:

 Music is used for a variety of purposes:

-To influence mood and atmosphere e.g. to energise or relax a class or to create a calm start or end to the day
+- To influence mood and atmosphere e.g. to energise or relax a class or to create a calm start or end to the day

-To demarcate time on a task e.g. using a timed piece of music for tidy up time, changing for PE or during handwriting
+- To demarcate time on a task e.g. using a timed piece of music for tidy up time, changing for PE or during handwriting

-To carry content e.g. through learning songs which carry subject content; learning with music enhances the ability to store and retrieve related information
+- To carry content e.g. through learning songs which carry subject content; learning with music enhances the ability to store and retrieve related information

-Brain breaks are used as a means to ensure pupils are actively engaged in and ready for learning.
+Brain breaks/Mindfulness moments can be used before, during or after formal learning as a means to ensure pupils are ready and actively engaged in their learning.

 Trips and visitors